veerrandhir/ITcompany/README.md

 Contact

 About
-WebWeavers Agency is a modern, responsive website template designed for web development agencies, freelancers, or digital service providers.
+CODDEX Agency is a modern, responsive website template designed for web development agencies, freelancers, or digital service providers.
 It showcases services, pricing, client testimonials, and provides a clear call-to-action to engage potential clients.
 Built with React and styled with Tailwind CSS, it offers a fast, scalable, and visually appealing user experience.

 Features
 Responsive Design: Adapts seamlessly to various screen sizes (desktop, tablet, mobile).